The Ring Volume 0: Birthday

 The Ring Volume 0: Birthday (リング0 バースデイ) is the 5th installment of The Ring manga series, based on the Japanese film of the same name.
-The antagonist of previous films & manga, Sadako Yamamura, is now the protagonist, it explores the origin of the cursed video, her early life, and the development of her powers.
+The antagonist of previous films & manga, Sadako Yamamura, is now the protagonist; the manga explores the origin of the cursed video, her early life, and the development of her powers.
 Both the film and manga are loosely based on the Ring novel series by Koji Suzuki.

 Introduction

 The events in The Ring Volume 0: Birthday take place 30 years prior to the events in previous manga installments and films.
-The antagonist, Sadako Yamamura, has been put into the role of protagonist and her background is explored.
 The manga opens in Tokyo with two women having a conversation over their phones about a dream related to a video.
 In the dream the woman having a conversation is seen exploring the premise of an abandoned house.
 As she explores the house further she finds a well and an opening in the house, she goes through the opening and up a pair of stairs.
 Next follows a scene where a woman is knocked into the well, this foreshadows the end of the book where Sadako is pushed into the well by her father.

-Plot summary
+Synopsis

-Journalist Miyaji Akiko begins conducting an investigation into the girl known as Sadako, due to the belief that her fiancé was killed by Sadako.
-Her search takes her to a Tokyo theatre troupe, to which Sadako belongs, as an outcast.
-During rehearsals, the lead actress, Aiko, is mysteriously struck down dead.
-Subsequently, and to the disapproval of the troupe, the director, Shigemori, bequeaths the lead role to Sadako.
-Toyama, the sound-man, is the sole member of the troupe who supports Sadako.
+Journalist Miyaji Akiko begins conducting an investigation on the girl known as Sadako, believing she is responsible for her fiancé's death.
+Sadako works at a Tokyo theatre troupe and is considered an outcast.
+During rehearsals, the lead actress Aiko is mysteriously struck down dead.
+Despite the troupe's disapproval, the director Shigemori bequeaths the lead role to Sadako.
+Toyama, the sound man, is the sole member of the troupe who supports Sadako.
 During another rehearsal session, Toyama hears strange noises coming from the sound tapes.
-He and another member, Etsuko, deduce that the sound appears at the part in rehearsals during which Aiko died.
-Not only that, but Aiko's voice can be heard on the tape.
-Meanwhile, at Sadako's apartment, Shigemori has shown up and promises he will help her become a top-notch actress.
-His motives, however, are clearly impure.
+He and Etsuko, a troupe member with a crush on him, find that the sound appears at the part in rehearsals during which Aiko died.
+Also, Aiko's voice can be heard on the tape.
+Meanwhile, Shigemori shows up at Sadako's apartment, promising to help her become a famous actress.

-Back at the theatre, Etsuko discovers Sadako's costume is missing.
+At the theatre, Etsuko discovers Sadako's costume is missing.
 She and Toyama find Sadako backstage, in a dreamlike state, clutching the dress.
 Etsuko takes the dress and leaves, enraged.
-Sadako tells Toyama that she feels that someone is with her, always following her.
-She collapses, and wakes at Toyama's house.
-However, she has another bloody vision, and runs off.
-Miyaji turns up at the theatre, asking to see Sadako, claiming reasons of journalism.
-While she is taking photographs, the camera violently breaks.
-Afterwards, Miyaji receives a visit from Sadako's childhood teacher, who claims that she witnessed strange and horrifying things in the Yamamura Inn in Sadako's hometown.
+Sadako tells Toyama that she feels that someone is always following her.
+She collapses and wakes at Toyama's house.
+However, she has another bloody vision and runs off.
+Miyaji turns up at the theatre, asking to see Sadako.
+While she is taking photographs, the camera shatters.
+Miyaji receives a visit from Sadako's childhood teacher, who claims that she witnessed strange and horrifying things in the Yamamura Inn in Sadako's hometown.
 She also reports claims of a second Sadako.